07 Jul Commentary: Singapore GE2020 – Global concerns, national elections

 It remains to be seen which view will prevail in the election for Singapore as home for all of us, and as a hub in our region and the world.

-- Simon Tay is chairman of the Singapore Institute of International Affairs (SIIA) and associate professor of international law at the National University of Singapore.
+- Simon Tay is chairman of the Singapore Institute of International Affairs, and an associate professor teaching international law at the National University of Singapore.